straydogstudio/s3_rails/README.md

 ##Future Possibilities

-- Pattern matching to exclude/include bucket files
+- Pattern matching to exclude/include bucket files (right now *all* files in a bucket are loaded.)
 - A single central cache for multiple Rails instances.
 - Multiple buckets per Rails app
 - (Submit an issue to put your idea here)